ntu-aris/caric/index.md

 * The explorer drone carries a rotating lidar apparatus and a gimballed camera.
 * The photographer is smaller and only carries gimballed camera.
-* The GCS is where the images will be sent back and processed by the drones.
+* The GCS is where the images will be sent back and used to update the final score.

 Note that the explorer is twice the size and weight of the photographer.
 Thanks to the bigger size, it can carry the lidar and quickly map the environment, at the cost of slower speed.
 In contrast, the photographers have higher speed, thus they can quickly cover the surfaces that have been mapped by the explorer to obtain images of higher score.
 The GCS's role is to compare the images taken by the drones.
 For each interest point, the GCS can select the image with the best quality to assign the score to it.